awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 ### Using the auto\-configuration feature to create a log group<a name="create_awslogs_loggroups_auto"></a>

-When registering a task definition in the Amazon ECS console, you have the option to allow Amazon ECS to auto\-configure your CloudWatch logs\.
-This option creates a log group on your behalf using the task definition family name with `ecs` as the prefix\.
+When registering a task definition in the Amazon ECS console, you can allow Amazon ECS to auto\-configure your CloudWatch logs\.
+Doing this causes a log group to be created on your behalf using the task definition family name with `ecs` as the prefix\.

 **To use log group auto\-configuration option in the Amazon ECS console**